canada-ca/open-source-logiciel-libre/en/directives/contributing-to-open-source-software.md

-# Directive on contributing to open source software
+# Directive on contributing to open source software (Draft)

 ## Authorities